tavinhossaur/tavinhossaur/README.md

 I have good knowledge in C++, HTML, CSS, and I am still learning C#, PHP, JavaScript, Kotlin, Java, and SQL Server.
 I would very much like to start working in the programming area, to gain experience as soon as possible.

+And everything that has a black theme, is enabled for me.